-Funded through Indiegogo, Father.IO is a unique smartphone laser tag system that uses an inceptor that needs to be attached to a cell phone.
-This device together with an app turns your smartphone into a laser tag gun.
+Funded through Indiegogo, Father.IO was a unique smartphone laser tag system that uses an inceptor that needs to be attached to a smartphone.
+This device, together with an app, turns the smartphone into a laser tag gun.

-And that’s also the biggest issue I am seeing with the Father.io product.
+And that’s also the biggest issue I see with the Father.io product.
 You’re not actually using a real laser tag gun.
 Your smartphone is the laser tag gun.
 While this is certainly a revolutionary concept, it just feels weird to be shooting with your smartphone.

-The fun with laser tag, in my opinion, is that you’re shooting each other with gun-shaped toys.
-Aiming and shooting with a smartphone takes that fun away.
-It’s just a bit counter-intuitive.
+In my opinion, the fun with laser tag is that you’re shooting each other with gun-shaped toys.
+Aiming and shooting with a smartphone takes that away, and it’s just a bit counterintuitive.

-Here’s a video for you to get an idea of how Father.IO works:
+Watch this video to get an idea of how Father.IO works:

-Pretty cool, right?
-It’s obvious that they’ve invested heavily in their marketing and I personally really do appreciate the passion they seem to have for their product.
+It’s evident that they invested heavily in their marketing efforts, and I personally quite appreciate the passion they seemed to have for their product.

 3. Recoil Laser Tag by Skyrocket

-Released in 2017 by tech-entertainment company Skyrocket, Recoil is a revolutionary augmented reality laser tag system that allows up to 16 players to participate in one and the same battle.
+Released in 2017 by tech-entertainment company Skyrocket, Recoil Laser Tag is a revolutionary augmented reality laser tag system that allows up to 16 players to participate in the same battle.

-Recoil evolves around a central Wifi game hub that functions as a GPS enabled local network router.
+Recoil revolves around a central Wifi game hub that functions as a GPS-enabled local network router.
 Each blaster in a battle uses a smartphone with an app that connects to the game hub.
-The features on paper are pretty amazing but, as you can imagine, the system is also quite complicated.
+The features on paper are pretty unique, but, as you can imagine, the system is also quite complicated.

-It’s still early days for Skyrocket though.
-At the time of writing they are still selling their smartphone laser tag sets.
-I actually quite like the concept behind it, with a centralized unit, and the blasters, I must admit, do look pretty cool.
+I actually quite like the concept behind it, with a centralized unit.
+And the blasters, I must admit, do look pretty cool.

 The best part?
 You don’t necessarily need to attach your smartphone to the gun in order to play.
-You can play a great laser tag battle with Laser Ops Pro without using any smartphones at all.
+You can play a great laser tag battle with Laser Ops Pro without using any smartphones.

-In other words, the smartphone aspect is fully optional.
-Without the use of the app, the Laser Ops Pro blasters are fully functional, with light and sound effects, indicators for health, ammo and teams, quick-reload button, and more.
+In other words, the smartphone aspect is entirely optional.
+Without using the app, the Laser Ops Pro blasters are fully functional, with light and sound effects, indicators for health, ammo, and teams, a quick-reload button, and more.

-They are pretty awesome laser tag blasters, without the augmented reality effects.
-If you do want to use your smartphone, you can either attach it to the blaster or to your arm with the special armbands that are included.
+They are pretty awesome laser tag blasters without the augmented reality effects.
+If you do want to use your smartphone, you can either attach it to the blaster or your arm with the special armbands that are included.
 Download the corresponding app, and you’re good to go.